On a clique-building game of Erd\H{o}s: The clique-building game

-\begin{remark} It is possible to extend \Cref{clique+3} to all $n\geq 18$ by noticing that we may in fact work with a state $S_2'(H)$ in which the vertices $v_1$ and $v_2$ only share \emph{two} red neighbors in $H$, and using the fact that $R(4)=18$.
-Indeed, in the very last step of the above proof, we can have Blue claim one of $xz$ and $yz$ in such a way that there are at most two red edges between $\{x, y, z\}$ and the other vertices.
-We choose not to give all the details of this case analysis here for ease of reading. \end{remark}
+\begin{remark} It is possible to extend \Cref{clique+3} to all $n\geq 2$.
+For example, one can easily achieve $n\ge 9$ by noticing that we can always achieve a state $S_2'(H)$ in which the vertices $v_1$ and $v_2$ only share \emph{two} red neighbors in $H$ together with the fact that $R(3,4)=9$.
+Indeed, in the very last step of the proof, we can have Blue claim one of $xz$ and $yz$ in such a way that there are at most two red edges between $\{x, y, z\}$ and the other vertices.
+In fact, one can even ensure that $v_1,v_2$ either have a blue edge between them or at most \textit{one} red neighbor by being slightly more careful with the strategy used to push the bound all the way to $n\ge 2$, but this approach requires us to deviate from the notation of the current proof.
+We choose not to give all the details of this analysis here for ease of reading. \end{remark}

+We now formally put these propositions together to prove our main result. \begin{proof}[Proof of \Cref{clique}] By the propositions above, for each integer $n\ge 25$, at least three of the numbers in $\{n,n+1,n+2,n+3\}$ are such that $\Clique(n)$ is a Player 2 win.
+It follows then that the set of winning values for Player 2 has asymptotic density at least $3/4$. \end{proof}